cyrus-and/chrome-har-capturer/README.md

 will load the supplied URLs serially generating a cumulative HAR file, just like the Record button in the [Network Panel of Chrome Developer Tools][4].

+The full version is available in the `examples` folder.

 API
 ---